John Updike: The Prolific Penman of American Life

 Mastery of Dialogue with A Focus on the Passage of Time

-In Rabbit Redux, the dialogue between Rabbit and his wife is sharp and emotional.
+In Rabbit Redux, the dialogue between Harry and his wife is sharp and emotional.
 Their conversations showed their frustrations and misunderstandings without needing long explanations.
 I felt like I was eavesdropping on a real couple.
 Good dialogue makes characters believable.
-Updike’s skill with dialogue adds authenticity to his stories.
+The skill with dialogue adds authenticity to his stories.
 It also reveals layers of emotion and tension without excessive narration.

 Blurring the Line Between Fiction and Autobiography